HMailServer: History

 The hMailServer project was started in 2003.
 Up until 2008 and version 4, the project was licensed under the GPL.
 Versions 5.0 to 5.3 were proprietary.
 Since version 5.4, hMailServer is licensed under the GNU AGPL 3.

-The current version of hMailServer appears to be open source again.
+The latest version of hMailServer appears to be open source again.
 This is also noted on the hMailServer home page.